 - On profits of $90,000, you would pay self-employment tax of $13,770.

-- On profits of $100,000, you would pay self-employment tax of $15,300.
+- On profits of $120,000, you would pay self-employment tax of $18,360.

-- On profits of $140,000, you would pay self-employment tax of $21,420.
+- On profits of $150,000, you would pay self-employment tax of $22,950.

-S Corporation for tax purposes.
-This can help you reduce the amount of self-employment tax that you pay by declaring some of your income as salary and other income as distributions or withdrawals.
+S Corporation for tax purposes, provided your business meets certain requirements.
+This can help you reduce the amount of self-employment tax you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

-You can do this by making an “S Corporation Tax Election” with the IRS using a form known as Form 2553.
+You can do this by making an “S Corporation Tax Election” with the IRS using Form 2553.
 We can file your Form 2553 with the IRS on your behalf.

-Hawaii LLC Federal Income Tax
+Federal Income Tax

-You only pay federal income tax on your Hawaii LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
-Speak to your accountant for more information.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for areas such as healthcare and some retirement plans.

-Employee and Employer Taxes for Your Hawaii LLC
+Employee and Employer Taxes

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Hawaii state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Hawaii LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Hawaii LLC
+Other Taxes and Duties

-Depending on the industry you are in, your Hawaii LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
-Speak to your accountant about any other taxes you may need to withhold or pay.
+Depending on your industry, your LLC may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Most Hawaii LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes on a quarterly basis.
+Learn more on the IRS website, and speak to your accountant for more information.

-FAQs on Hawaii LLC Business Taxes
+FAQs on Hawaii Business Taxes